stan-alam/workshops/quick-rust/README.md

 - [ ] Understand strings and runes
 - [ ] Delve into arrays and slices

-Lesson - [ ] Essential Operators and Functions
+Lesson Two Essential Operators and Functions
 - [ ] Learning objectives
 - [ ] Dive into Go_s operators
 - [ ] Master logical operators and operator precedence